Bogdy555/BSR/README.md

 The thing that actually renders.

-* struct BSR::Rasterizer::Material
+* struct BSR::Renderer::Material

 Data structure that holds the material properties of a 3D model.

-* struct BSR::Rasterizer::Light
+* struct BSR::Renderer::Light

 The data of a light source.

-* struct BSR::Rasterizer::Camera
+* struct BSR::Renderer::Camera

 Used to store and manage the position and orientation data from which to render the scene.

-* struct BSR::Rasterizer::Transform
+* struct BSR::Renderer::Transform

 It is used to store the position and orientation of a 3D model.

-* struct BSR::Rasterizer::VertexData
+* struct BSR::Renderer::VertexData

 The properties of a point on the 3D model.

-* class BSR::Rasterizer::VertexBuffer
+* class BSR::Renderer::VertexBuffer

 A pool of verteces.

-* struct BSR::Rasterizer::IndexData
+* struct BSR::Renderer::IndexData

 A set of 3 indexs into the vertex buffer.
 Such a triplet forms a triangle.

-* class BSR::Rasterizer::IndexBuffer
+* class BSR::Renderer::IndexBuffer

 A pool of indexed triangles.

-* struct BSR::Rasterizer::Mesh
+* struct BSR::Renderer::Mesh

 Quick and dirty hack to pair up a VBO and an IBO.

-* class BSR::Rasterizer::Model
+* class BSR::Renderer::Model

 A set of meshes that describe a 3D model.

+* class BSR::Renderer::Instance

+An instance of the renderer.

 * class BSR::MultiProcessing::SharedMemory